FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Physical Application Learning/Physical Application Learning Systems/Interactive Whiteboards.md

 In Figure 1 a student is using an IWB to correctly match by dragging and dropping elements.

 ![[Interactive Whiteboards Example.png]]
-Figure 1: Matching number with the correct pictures [^5].
+Figure 1: Matching numbers with the correct pictures [^5].

+In the study, it is mentioned that [[Technological Pedagogical Content Knowledge|TPACK]] is an important part of learning to teach using technology.
+Instructors having a solid grasp on the fundamentals of their subject enhances the learning process for students (an important part of adopting new systems).

 [^1]: T. Goodson-Epsy, and L. Poling.
 "Interactive Whiteboards: Preparing Secondary Mathematics Teachers to Avoid Catch-22".
 (2015).
 DOI: 10.4018/978-1-4666-6497-5.ch014.